 The Heysen Sculpture Biennial began with a dozen works sited in the grounds of The Cedars in year 2000 as an initiative of Adelaide Hills artist Helen Lyons.
 Lyons was the founder of Trees Please, the environmental group responsible for the continuing rehabilitation of the tracts of bushland within The Cedars.
-The Heysen Sculpture Biennial was staged in 2000, 2002, 2004, 2008, 2010, 2012, 2014 and 2016.
-The next HSB will be staged in 2019 with future HSB events happening on odd numbered years.
+The Heysen Sculpture Biennial was staged in 2000, 2002, 2004, 2008, 2010, 2012, 2014, 2016 and 2019.

 From 1912 The Cedars was home to painter, draughtsman and seminal interpreter of the Australian light and landscape, Sir Hans Heysen.

 Heysen's studio, the oldest surviving purpose-built artist studio in Australia, still stands and is open to the public six days a week.
 The Heysen family encourages the public to explore and enjoy the grounds.
 Only 20 minutes away from Adelaide and close to the most-visited tourist destination of Hahndorf, The Cedars is well-positioned to host the significant exhibition of contemporary sculpture that the Heysen Sculpture Biennial has become.